A low salt diet can kill you!

 Let me know if you like this web site.
 Let me know how I can improve it.
 Do send me articles that you think should be added.

 -Salt Diets and Myocardial Infarction, Heart Attacks

 As previously mentioned, low-sodium diets are widely recommended for cardiovascular benefit.
 It is thought that a low- sodium diet will result in lowered blood pressure and lowered risk of heart attacks.

 Salt-how much should you eat, MORE NOT LESS.
 Eat more Salt.
 High Blood Pressure: Mineral Magic, Salt is good & Can Bring your blood pressure Down if you get the right other minerals.
-Deadly-low-salt-diet make you 4 times more likely to die and many times more likely to have broken bones/ The salt you eat should be Himalayan or real salt which are unrefined pink in color and has up to 50 micro nutrients needed by the body.
+Deadly-low-salt-diet make you 4 times more likely to die and many times more likely to have broken bones/ The salt you eat should be Himalayan or real salt which are unrefined pink in color and has up to 50 micronutrients needed by the body.
 Table salt is refined eliminating needed nutrients and has harmful ingredients added.
-Adrenaline fatigue causes you to feel you should just set and do nothing.
-After about two months on this salt it reduces adrenaline fatigue.
+Adrenaline fatigue causes you to feel you should just sit and do nothing.
+After about two months on this salt, it reduces adrenaline fatigue.